 - A completed application for admission and all admissions materials

-If an applicant does not meet one of these requirements, we invite them to contact an enrollment counselor to explore alternative M.A. in Counseling admission options.
+If you do not meet one of these requirements, contact an enrollment counselor to explore alternative M.A. in Counseling admission options.

 The Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), has granted accreditation to the Clinical Mental Health Counseling program (M.A. degree) at Western Seminary's Portland Campus.